ntampouratzis/RED-SEA/README.md

 You may reference to the following file in order to execute the MPICH on COSSIM (1node - up to 64cores) [MPICH-on-COSSIM-1node-64cores.md](MPICH-on-COSSIM-1node-64cores.md).
 You may see the related video for instructions [MPICH-on-COSSIM-1node-64cores](video).

 You may reference to the following file in order to execute the MPICH on COSSIM (multi-node) [MPICH-on-COSSIM.md](MPICH-on-COSSIM.md).
-You may see the related video for instructions [MPICH-on-COSSIM-1node-64cores](video).
+You may see the related video for instructions [MPI_on COSSIM-multinode](video).